HamstimusPrime/claire/README.md

 # Claire

 Claire is a Python-based AI agent that automatically fixes and debugs code using Google's Gemini API.
-This project demonstrates how modern AI development tools like Cursor and Claude Code work under the hood.
+This project explores and in turn demonstrates how modern AI development tools like Cursor and Claude Code might work under the hood.

 ## What It Does
 Claire acts as an intelligent coding assistant that can: